 Screen & Enclosure

 Note that some enclosures, like The Net Return Simulator Series, are built with an impact screen and netting behind it.
-In this sense, you get a hybrid screen/net setup, which can work well but usually isn’t as good as a dedicated screen/enclosure system.
+In this case, you get a hybrid screen/net setup, which can work well but usually isn’t as good as a dedicated screen/enclosure system.

 Assuming you already have The Net Return Pro Series or Home Series net, you can buy a Pro Series or Home Series screen that are designed to hang from the top of the net with Velcro attachments.